-UTC (USNO) is created by steering the A.1 timescale to UTC using a steering strategy called "gentle steering" [3-5], which minimizes the control effort used to achieve our desired goal.
-To physically realize UTC (USNO), we use the one pulse per second (1-PPS) output of a frequency divider fed by a 5 MHz signal from an Auxiliary Output Generator (AOG).
-The AOG creates its output from the signal of a cavity-tuned maser steered to a timescale that is itself steered to UTC [3-5].
+UTC (USNO) is created by frequencysteering the A.1 timescale to UTC using a steering strategy called "gentle steering" [2-4], which minimizes the control effort used to achieve the desired goal, although at times the steers are so small that they are simply inserted.
+To realize UTC (USNO) physically, we use the one pulse per second (1-PPS) output of a frequency divider fed by a 5 MHz signal from an Auxiliary Output Generator (AOG).
+The AOG creates its output from the signal of a cavity-tuned maser steered to a timescale that is itself steered to UTC [2-5].
 The MC has a backup maser and an AOG in the same environmental chamber.
-On 29 October 2004, we changed our steering method so that state estimation is achieved with a Kalman filter with a gain function as described in [6].
-Because the Kalman filter takes as inputs only the most recent hourly observation of the Master Clock's difference with the maser mean, it can steer very closely to the A.1 because that timescale is maser-dominated in the short run.
+On 29 October 2004, we changed the steering method so that state estimation and steering are achieved hourly with a Kalman filter with a gain function as described in [6].
 A second master clock (mc), duplicating the MC, is located in an adjacent chamber.
 In a different building, we have the same arrangement for a third mc, which is steered to the MC.
 Its backup AOG is steered to a mean timescale, based only on clocks in that building, which is itself steered to the MC.

-An important part of our operations is our Alternate Master Clock (AMC), located at Schriever AFB in Colorado, adjacent to the GPS Master Control Station.
+An important part of operations is the USNO Alternate Master Clock (AMC), located at Schriever AFB in Colorado, adjacent to the GPS Master Control Station.
 The AMC's mc is kept in close communication with the MC through use of Two-Way Satellite Time Transfer (TWSTT) and modern steering theory [7].
-The difference is often less than 1 nanosecond (ns).
-This year we have purchased the hardware for replacement and upgrade of the switched and low-noise measurements systems, the dc backup power systems, and the computer infrastructure.
-We have not yet integrated the three masers and 12 cesiums at the AMC with the USNO's Washington, D.C., timescale, but it remains a possibility that carrier-phase TWSTT or GPS techniques can be made reliable and accurate enough to attempt this.
+The difference is often less than 1 nanosecond In 2005 we began installing the (ns). hardware for replacement and upgrade of the switched and low-noise measurements systems, the dc backup power systems, and the computer infrastructure.
+We have not vet integrated the three masers and 12 cesiums at the AMC into the USNO's Washington, D.C., timescale, but it remains a possibility that carrier-phase TWSTT or GPS techniques can be made reliable and accurate enough to attempt this.

-The operational unsteered timescale (A.1) is based upon averaging only the better clocks, which are first detrended using past performance.
-As a result of a study conducted in 2000 [8], we have widened the definition of a "good clock" and are recharacterizing the clocks less frequently.
-We are also continuing to work on developing algorithms to combine optimally the short-term precision of the masers with the longer-term precision of the cesiums and the accuracy of International Atomic Time (TAI) itself, and it is our plan to implement an algorithm that steers the MC hourly and tightly to a timescale based only upon masers, which is steered to a cesium-only timescale that itself is steered to UTC using the information in the Circular T [6].
-The steered cesium-only timescale would either be based upon the Percival Algorithm [2], a Kalman-filter, or an ARIMA algorithm.
+The operational unsteered timescale (A.1) is based upon averaging only the better clocks, which are first detrended using past As a result of a study performance. conducted in 2000 [8], we have widened the definition of a "good clock" and are recharacterizing the clocks less frequently.
+We are also continuing to work on developing algorithms to combine optimally the short-term precision of the masers with the longer-term precision of the cesiums and the accuracy of International Atomic Time (TAI) itself.
+It is planned to implement an algorithm that steers the MC hourly and tightly to a timescale based only upon masers, which is steered to a cesium-only timescale that itself is steered to UTC using the information in the Circular T [6].
+The steered cesium-only timescale would either be based upon the Percival Algorithm [1], a Kalman-filter, or an ARIMA algorithm.
 As an alternative variation, individual masers could be steered to the cesium-only timescale before being averaged to create the maser-only timescale.